An exhibition commemorating the 300th Birthday of Johann Joachim Winckelmann (1717-1768). Curated by Dr. Wolfgang Cortjaens.

 With the Klassik Stiftung Weimar, which is also presenting an exhibition in the Neues Museum Weimar entitled, Winckelmann - Moderne Antike (7.4.-2.7.
 2017), the Gay Museum* is working in cooperation in areas of education, public relations, and marketing.
 Weimar has supported the Berlin exhibit as a lender.
 Further high-quality loans to appear in this exhibition include those from the Alte Nationalgalerie of the Staatliche Museen zu Berlin, the Staatsbibliothek zu Berlin, the German Historical Museum, the Lindenau- Museum Altenburg, as well as from several private collections.

-An exhibition catalog is planned which will also give an overview of the many historical objects of the Schwules Museum*, particularly from the Slg Sternweiler.
+There is an exhibition catalog which will also give an overview of the many historical objects of the Schwules Museum*, particularly from the Slg Sternweiler.